 Additionally, container placement plays a significant role in promoting proper usage.
 Sharps containers should be placed as close as possible to the point of use—such as treatment rooms, nurse stations, and patient rooms.
 Wall-mounted options are often ideal because they’re secure and easily accessible without taking up floor space.

-As sustainability becomes more important in healthcare, many facilities are turning to reusable sharps containers.
-These containers are collected, emptied, cleaned, and returned for reuse—significantly reducing plastic waste and long-term costs.
+In today’s sustainability-focused healthcare environment, many facilities are switching to reusable medical sharps containers.
+These containers are professionally emptied, sanitized, and reused, drastically reducing plastic waste and long-term costs.

 Reusable containers also align with best practices for sharps medical waste disposal, which emphasize minimizing environmental impact while maintaining safety standards.
 Partnering with a service provider that offers environmentally responsible options not only reduces your facility’s ecological footprint but can also help streamline waste management processes.